-This step includes a customizable checklist that is specific to your domain, to ensure that you have taken all the necessary steps outside of BetterCloud for terminating a user, such as retrieving any company property.
+This step includes a customizable checklist that is specific to your domain, to ensure that you have taken all the necessary steps outside of BetterCloud for terminating a user.
+For example, here you could save a list of company property to retrieve.
 Changes that you make and save to your checklist will be reflected in future deprovisions.

 Step 11: Archiving